CWS Program Updates

 Austin College, Cabrini University, Claremont McKenna College, Cornell University, DePaul University, Iowa State University, Macalester College, Rhodes College, St. Mary’s College of California, St. Mary’s College of Maryland, Swarthmore College, Texas State University, Texas Tech University, The George Washington University, University of North Texas, University of South Alabama

 About The CWS

-For five days, the CWS shepherds students into the transition of going into independent mode – adulthood – and the responsibilities that come with it.
-Inquiry Based Learning (IBL) is the core methodology of this program, which engages students in an investigative and question-driven approach to mapping out the next 12 to 60 months of their lives.
+The CWS shepherds students into the transition of going into independent mode – adulthood – and the responsibilities that come with it.
+Inquiry-Based Learning (IBL) is the core methodology of this program, which engages students in an investigative and question-driven approach to mapping out the next 12 to 60 months of their lives.

 Of NHI’s three high school leadership programs, the CWS represents the most serious and thought-provoking experience.
 It is also the program that tests students’ ability to transform challenges into workable solutions.

 THE LEAGUE SERIES involves a two-day summer digital experience (online) called the CWSx where top college admissions counselors from NHI’s College Register coach student participants on all aspects of the college admissions process.
 Making it fun while learning, the CWSx is organized into a league of competing students who are carefully taken through the various stages of college admissions, which include expert guidance on the common application, essays, interviews, letters of recommendation, financial aid, and resume/curriculum vitae.